HoganWillig COVID19 Resource Center

 Contact Us to Join the Defense

-If you are a business owner or landlord and interested in legally challenging the most recent closure orders in Western New York, please fill out the contact form on this page.
+If you are a business owner or landlord and are interested in legally challenging the most recent closure orders in Western New York, please fill out the contact form on this page.

 (Your Inquiry is Confidential)